If you are a contact of someone with COVID-19

 • Students – classes, extensions and special consideration

 Please notify your Subject Coordinator/s or Supervisor by email as soon as possible if you are unable to attend class so they can provide advice about any impacts on your study, and the availability of alternatives, such as online materials or lecture recordings while you are away, extensions or special consideration for any upcoming assessments and any other related matters.
+If you are currently undertaking a placement, please also notify your placement coordinator.
 We have created some message guides to help you.

 If you or your studies have been affected by COVID-19, you may be eligible to apply for special consideration – find out more.
 Please get in touch with your course coordinator if you have any concerns around your studies.